OptiMX: A Program for Accelerator Optics

 run the executable uninstall.exe located in the OptiMX installation directory.
 It is advisable to uninstall any previous version before installing a newer one;

-however, the installer should automatically detect and uninstall an older version.
+however, the installer will attempt to automatically detect and uninstall an older version.

 If you decide to install the 64-bit executable to replace an existing 32-bit one, you MUST first uninstall the latter.

 NOTE: Administrator privileges are not required for installation.

 If as a user, you also have administrator privileges, you will be given the option of a per-machine (for everyone) or per-user (private), installation.